input-output-hk/cicero/docs/tullia.md

       else "."
     );
 in {

+  # lint task
   lint = {...}: {

+    # common environment for nix builds
     imports = [common];

     config = {

+      # the actual bash cmd to be executed
       command.text = ''
         nix develop -L -c lint
       '';

+      # only this task sets github-ci.clone in it's scope to true
+      # to download the github repository only once
       preset.github-ci.clone = true;

+      # settings for the nomad scheduler
       memory = 1024 * 2;
       nomad.resources.cpu = 1000;
     };
   };

+  # build task
   build = args: {

+    # common environment for nix builds
     imports = [common];

     config = {

+      # after, will force this task to be run
+      # after the "lint" task
       after = ["lint"];

+      # the actual bash cmd to be executed
       command.text = "nix build -L ${flakeUrl args}";

+      # enable kvm virtualization for this task
       env.NIX_CONFIG = ''
         extra-system-features = kvm
       '';

+      # settings for the nomad scheduler
       memory = 1024 * 3;
       nomad.resources.cpu = 3500;
     };